cabouman/mbirjax/docs/source/overview.rst

 Also, installing JAX is not too difficult on most platforms and is getting easier.

-**Geometry**
+**Geometries**

-Right now MBIRJAX supports *parallel-beam* imaging geometry as shown below, but more geometries are on the way.
+MBIRJAX supports the *parallel-beam* and *cone-beam* imaging geometries shown below.
+However, new geometries can be added by constructing a new class with the associated sparse forward and back projection code.

 .. list-table::

-    * - .. figure:: figs/geom-parallel.jpg
+    * - .. figure:: figs/geom-parallel.png
            :align: center
            :width: 75%

            Parallel-beam geometry

+      - .. figure:: figs/geom-cone-beam.png
+           :align: center
+           :width: 75%

+           Cone-beam geometry